mdelapenya/tlscert/README.md

 The `Request` struct also provides a `ParentDir` option that can be used to save the generated certificate to disk as a PEM file.

-The `Certificate` struct provides a `Transport` method, which returns a pointer to a `http.Transport` that can be used to perform HTTP requests using the generated certificate.
+The `Certificate` struct provides a `Transport` method, which returns a pointer to a `http.Transport` that can be used to perform HTTP requests using the generated certificate; and a `TLSConfig` method, which returns a pointer to a `tls.Config`.
+The `Transport` method internally uses the `TLSConfig` method.

 ## Example